 - Tertiary alkyl halide

 Primary Alkyl Halide

-In this type of haloalkanes, the carbon which is bonded to the halogen family will be only attached to one other alkyl group.
-It doesn’t matter how much bulky group is attached to it.
+In this type of haloalkanes, the carbon which is bonded to the halogen family will be attached to only one other alkyl group.
+It doesn’t matter how much a bulky group is attached to it.